Protect and Restore

-Implementation of the El Corte de Madera watershed protection program and other related trail upgrades and drainage improvements will:
+The El Corte de Madera watershed protection program and other related trail upgrades and drainage improvements have been implemented to:

 - Prevent sedimentation in Lawrence and El Corte de Madera creeks in order to improve water quality for downstream fish.

 - Enhance the trail experience for preserve visitors.